fruchti/fruchtilib/README.md

 ## Known issues

- - Some SMD pads miss the solder paste layer pads.
+ - Some SMD pads miss the solder paste layer pads (although I think I fixed most of them by now).
 Please be extra-careful when ordering a SMT stencil!